top of page

 Can diet help reduce hot flashes?

-Some women find that reducing alcohol, spicy foods, and highly processed foods may reduce hot flash frequency.
+Many women find that reducing alcohol, spicy foods, and highly processed foods helps with hot flash frequency.
+It’s worth experimenting to find your own triggers, since they can vary quite a bit from person to person.

 About the Author